Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Material and methods

-The use of time-delayed copies as additional observables in the DMD has been connected to the Koopman operator as a universal linearizing basis \cite{Brunton2017}.
-When the rank of the data matrix (typically the length of its column vectors) is small, time-delayed copies are useful for augmenting it and thus the number of SVD modes that can be used for the dynamics modeling by the DMD, which can improve the accuracy of the prediction.
+The use of time-delayed copies as additional observables in the DMD has been connected to the Koopman operator as a universal linearizing basis \cite{Brunton2017}, yielding the true Koopman eigenfunctions and eigenvalues in the limit of infinite-time observations \cite{mezic2017}.